 Additional support and adjustments

 If you need any additional support or require any adjustments to be made to help you perform at your best, please speak to a memeber of the team at email@example.com or on 020 7903 1000.
-A few examples could include, providing the application form in a different format i.e. a Word document, adding extra time to the Watson Glaser critical reasoning test, conducting your pre-recorded video interview over Zoom or the telephone, allowing extra time to complete the analytical exercise.
+A few examples could include, providing the application form in a different format i.e. a Word document, conducting your pre-recorded video interview over Zoom or the telephone or allowing extra time to complete the in-tray exercise.